The inverse problem for arboreal Galois representations of index two: Introduction

 In order to prove (1), we use Theorem A, combined with a suitable generalization of the arguments described in \cite[$\mathsection$ 2]{Stoll} to polynomials with rational coefficients.
 To prove (2), we generalize an argument of Hindes \cite{hindes1} showing that Vojta's conjecture implies the claim if one can show that all algebraic curves in a certain finite set have finitely many rational points.
 We will be able to deduce this from Faltings' theorem via some algebraic manipulations.

 Finally, we consider the question of whether the various closed subgroups of index at most two of $\Omega_{\infty}$ are non-isomorphic in the category of profinite groups.
-To this end we obtain a full description of the descending central series of each closed subgroup of index at most two of $\Omega_{\infty}$, upgrading the description of their abelianization used to prove Theorem A. As a side result of our arguments, we recover in Corollary \ref{group theoretic Rocuhe} the well-known fact that a monic, quadratic polynomial is stable if its adjusted post-critical orbit contains no squares.
-Our proof is completely group-theoretic, so very different in nature from the classical one that can be found for example in \cite[Theorem 2.2]{jones7}.
-In parallel we introduce and make systematic use of the concept of the \emph{graph of commutativity} of a topological group equipped with a set of topological generators.
+To this end we obtain a full description of the derived series of each closed subgroup of index at most two of $\Omega_{\infty}$, upgrading the description of their abelianization used to prove Theorem A. In parallel we introduce and make systematic use of the concept of the \emph{graph of commutativity} of a topological group equipped with a set of topological generators.
 A delicate combination of these two inputs enable us to establish the following.